Bartlesville High School

 Bartlesville High School is a public high school located in Bartlesville, Oklahoma.
 Built in 1939, it was originally called College High School, and until 1950 housed a junior college as well as the high school.
 Its Streamline Moderne building was designed by Tulsa architect John Duncan Forsyth.
 In 1982 Sooner High School and College High School unified to create Bartlesville High School at the former College High School site.
 The first graduating class of Bartlesville High School was in 1983.

+Curriculum

+As of 2022 the school has Osage language as a class for world languages.